You wouldn’t ask an employee to operate a machine - let alone a complex machine critical to your business - without the necessary skills.

 What are relational skills?

 - Listening with humility.
-So many times we listen only to wait our turn to speak.
-But listening well enhances the capacity for innovation.
+Many times we listen only to wait our turn to speak.
+But truly listening enhances our capacity for innovation.

 - Asking good questions.
 Not “gotcha” or test questions, but curious questions with an authentic interest in learning.
 Asking good questions unleashes new ideas by surfacing hidden insights.